HOW TO PRAY

 2.1

-Whilst in this position and looking at place of prostration say the following supplication: (DUA)
+Whilst in this position say the following Dua (supplication):

 (Glory be to Allaah, praise be to Allaah, there is no god except Allaah, Allaah is Most great and there is no power and no strength except with Allaah)